MUICT-SERU/muict-seru.github.io/projects.md

 </tr>
 <tr>
   <td>ISO29110 vs Agile development</td>
-  <td>ISO29110 is a software development process standard for a small entity (i.e. a small development team).
+  <td>ISO29110 is a software development process standard for a very small entity (i.e., a small development team).
 This project aims to explore the relationations between the standard and Agile methodology in order to develop a guidance for Agile teams who want to adopt ISO29110.</td>
 </tr>
 <tr>
   <td>Understanding how Agile teams estimate story points</td>
   <td>Story points is a popular effort estimation unit used by Agile teams.
 Teams use story points to reflect effort, complexity, and difficulty of a software development task.
 Estimating story points is mostly based on experts.
-It is team-based estimation (e.g. 2-story point may reflect different size of tasks between 2 Agile teams ).
+It is team-based estimation (e.g., 2-story point may reflect different size of tasks between 2 Agile teams ).
 We would like to understand the common nature in story point estimation.
 The ultimate goal is that we aim to develop an prescriptive (explainable) story point estimation model. </td>
 </tr>
 <tr>
   <td>Virtual reality-based software visualisation</td>
-  <td>I am interested in exploring an application of the latest VR technology to visualise software projects and help programmers understand their software better.</td>
+  <td>We are interested in exploring an application of the VR technology to visualise software projects and to help programmers understand their software better.</td>
 </tr>
 </table>